-Auckland and Christchurch are about 620 miles (1000 kms) apart.
-They're at opposite ends of the country—Auckland towards the top of the North Island, and Christchurch about half-way down the South Island—so the quickest way to get from Auckland to Christchurch is to fly.
+Auckland and Christchurch are about 620 miles (1,000 km) apart.
+They're at opposite ends of the country—Auckland toward the top of the North Island and Christchurch about halfway down the South Island—so the quickest way to get from Auckland to Christchurch is to fly.
 There are other options, too, for travelers who want to make a journey out of it.

 Duration: 1.5 hours

 Several flights travel from Auckland to Christchurch every day.
 They leave from the domestic terminal at Auckland Airport.
-As they only take around an hour and a half to travel more than 600 miles, flying is by far the easiest way of traveling between Auckland and Christchurch.
+As they only take around an hour and a half to travel more than 600 miles (966 km), flying is by far the easiest way of traveling between Auckland and Christchurch.

 By Car and Ferry